+Pricing Mistakes Freelancers Make In Their Proposal.
 Price isn’t the only factor to win projects but it is still an important factor.
-As a freelancer, if you don’t put the right price, chances are you will either be underpaid or not have enough projects.

-If you don’t price the proposal right, chances are you will either be underpaid than what you are worth or not win the project at all.
+As a freelancer, one of the critical mistakes is when you don’t price the proposal right.
+It can lead to either be underpaid than what you are worth or not win the project at all.

-Pricing is an important factor in the freelancing and outsourcing industry.
-This has made many freelancers believe the price is the only factor to win a project which is totally a myth or else I wouldn’t be paid good hourly rate on Upwork.
+Pricing is an essential factor in the freelancing and outsourcing industry.
+It has made many freelancers believe the price is the only factor in winning a project, which is a myth, or else I wouldn’t be paid a reasonable hourly rate on Upwork.

-In a proposal, if everything else remains the same, proposal with low priced will be preferred by the client.
+In a proposal, if everything else remains the same, proposal with a low price will be preferred by the client.
 The word to focus on is “everything” and not “price”.

 So here are some of the common mistakes new freelancers make when pricing their proposals.